Our site needs cookies

 These are the main ways we'll use your personal information (and the reasons for doing so):

 We use your information to provide you with and administer the relevant services described in our "General terms and condition of use for fundraisers and donors".
 This includes administering secure access to personal fundraising pages and other online services, processing and acknowledging receipt of donations and accounting for them to the relevant charity.
 We may also send you emails to help you administer your account or to tell you about changes to our service.
-(Service)
+(Contract performance)

 Whilst you are fundraising, we use your information to send you emails and reach you with content on social networking sites.
 This is designed with the sole purpose of helping you with your fundraising but you can opt out of these at any time.
 However, if you do, you will miss out on important fundraising tips, alerts, reminders and any rewards we provide from time to time for hitting certain fundraising milestones - although you will remain eligible for any rewards.
 If you donate through our website regularly, we may get in touch to help you manage that donation.
-(Service)
+(Contract performance)

 If you agree, we will also use your information to send you marketing – see more on marketing below.
 (Consent)